Last Updated Oct 25, 2019

-Please note that if you limit the ability of websites to set cookies, you may be unable to access certain parts of the Site.
+Please note that if you limit the use of certain cookies, you may be unable to benefit from the Site’s full functionality.

 On most web browsers, you will find a “help” section on the toolbar.
 Please refer to this section for information on how to receive a notification when you are receiving a new cookie and how to turn cookies off.
 Please see the links below for guidance on how to modify your web browser’s settings on the most popular browsers:

 A cookie is a piece of information sent to your browser from a website and stored on your computer’s hard drive.
 Cookies can help a website like ours recognize repeat users and allow a website to track web usage behavior.
 Cookies work by assigning a number to the user that has no meaning outside of the assigning website.
-For more details on cookies and similar technologies please visit All About Cookies.
+For more details on cookies and similar technologies, please visit www.allaboutcookies.org.